elyse502/Practices/nodeJs/README.md

 https://github.com/elyse502/Practices/assets/125453474/d1e83b4e-4db2-4ff0-95f8-d293573e9c36

-Now imagine what would happen if we have a large number of `concurrent clients`, at som point we're going to run out of `threads` to serve these `clients`, so new `clients` have to wait until `three threads` are available or if we don't want them to wait, we need to add more `hardware`
+Now imagine what would happen if we have a large number of `concurrent clients`, at some point we're going to run out of `threads` to serve these `clients`, so new `clients` have to wait until `three threads` are available or if we don't want them to wait, we need to add more `hardware`, So with this kind of **architecture** we are not utilizing our resources efficiently.
+This is the problem with `Blocking` or `SYNCHRONOUS` **architecture** and as expalined that's how `applications` built with `frameworks` like `ASP.NET` work by default of course in `ASP.NET`, it is possible to use `ASYNCHRONOUS` **architecture** but you will have to do extra work for now, in contrast `Node applications` are **asynchronous** by default, so you don't have to do anything extra.

 ![Screenshot 2024-05-06 183419](https://github.com/elyse502/Practices/assets/125453474/a1c0276b-d6af-4b47-af7d-a4d11d3e4b02)